 So, whenever you notice self-sabotaging behavior in yourself, set a goal to eradicate it.

 Find time for self-reflection

-Analyze why you behave certain ways in certain situations.
+Analyze why you behave in certain ways in certain situations.
 Look for limiting beliefs that live in your mind.
 Ask yourself where you got them from and whether they are true.
-I’ve created several articles on how to cope with fears and anxiety they provoke based on my own experience.
+Below are several articles on how to cope with fears and anxiety they provoke based on my own experience.